Asymptotic uncertainty quantification for communities in sparse planted bi-section models: Uncertainty quantification for community structure

 the $k_n$-enlargement of $D_n$.
-If we know that the sequences $(p_n)$ and $(q_n)$ satisfy requirement \cref{eq:pbmdetectcritical}, posterior concentration occurs around $\{\tht_{0,n}\}$ in `balls' of diameters $2k_n$ with growing $n$, and there exist credible sets $D'_n$ of levels greater than $1/2$ and of diameters $2k_n$ centred on $\tht_{0,n}$.
+If we know that the sequences $(p_n)$ and $(q_n)$ satisfy \ requirement \cref{eq:pbmdetectcritical}, posterior concentration occurs around $\{\tht_{0,n}\}$ in `balls' of diameters $2k_n$ with growing $n$, and there exist credible sets $D'_n$ of levels greater than $1/2$ and of diameters $2k_n$ centred on $\tht_{0,n}$.
 The credible sets $D_n$ of \emph{minimal diameters} of any level greater than $1/2$ must intersect $D_n$.
-Then the $k_n$-enlargements $C_n$ of the $D_n$ contain $\tht_{0,n}$. \begin{theorem} Let $c_n\in[0,1]$ be given, with $c_n>\ep>0$ for large enough $n$.
-Suppose that the posterior detects communities with rate $(k_n)$,
+Then the $k_n$-enlargements $C_n$ of the $D_n$ contain $\tht_{0,n}$. \begin{theorem} Suppose that the posterior recovers communities almost-exactly with error rate $(k_n)$,